Intuitive Eating and Self Regulation:

 Ahh!
 There is so much to process here.
 What should I do?

-Please take a deep breath.
 We all want our children to have a healthy relationship with food!
 You don’t need to have an opinion about intuitive eating to follow our tips for raising a healthy, happy eater.

 - You know your child better than anyone.
 At any age you can learn their hunger and fullness cues.
 You can help your child to recognize them too.

-Avoid doing these things:
+- Try to avoid doing these things:

 - Calling foods good and bad. “no cookies or chips allowed EVER in the house because they are bad foods”.